skorch-dev/skorch/docs/user/FAQ.rst

 I already split my data into training and validation sets, how can I use them?
 ------------------------------------------------------------------------------

-If you have already defined a training and validation datasets that are subclasses of PyTorch :class:`~torch.utils.data.Dataset`, you can use :func:`~skorch.helper.predefined_split` to wrap your validation dataset and pass it to :class:`~skorch.net.NeuralNet`'s ``train_split`` parameter:
+If you have predefined training and validation datasets that are subclasses of PyTorch :class:`~torch.utils.data.Dataset`, you can use :func:`~skorch.helper.predefined_split` to wrap your validation dataset and pass it to :class:`~skorch.net.NeuralNet`'s ``train_split`` parameter: